-Additional servicing work to be performed every 1000 hours or every 6 months.

-Functions and controls

-Check mounting of controller and contactor.
+Maintenance every 1000 hours, but at least every 6 months.
+Functions and controls Check mounting of controller and contactor.
 Check that cables are free from damage and that terminals are firmly attached.

-Power and drive system

-Check whether battery cables are damaged and replace if necessary.

-Check the battery charging connector.

-Check battery and battery compartment for damage and liquid ingress.
+Power and drive system Check battery and battery compartment for damage and liquid ingress.
 Check the wheel bearings and their mounting.
 Inspect the drive unit support casting for damaged or loose mounting.
 Check the gearbox for abnormal sound and leakage.

-Hydraulics

-Check hoses, pipes and interfaces for damage and ensure their tightness and sealing.
+Hvdraulics Check hoses, pipes and interfaces for damage and ensure their tightness and sealing.
 Check lift cylinder for leaks.
 Check pump unit for leaks.
 Check the hydraulic oil level.

-Brake system

-Check the electromagnetic brake air gap.

-Lifting system

-Check link mechanism for wear or damage.
+Brake system Check the electromagnetic brake air gap (0.4 mm).
+Lifting system Check link mechanism for wear or damage.
 Check whether pin shaft is fixed securely.
 Check and lubricate moving parts on link mechanism.

-Other

-Check connections between nuts and bolts.
+Other Check connections between nuts and bolts.
 Check that labels are clear and complete.